Skip to main content

 dotenv.config({ path: `.env.${process.env.NODE_ENV}` });

-Always validate required env vars at startup:
+Validating env vars at startup

 js

-const { z } = require('zod'); const envSchema = z.object({ NODE_ENV: z.enum(['development', 'production', 'test']), PORT: z.string().transform(Number).default('3000'), DATABASE_URL: z.string().url(), JWT_SECRET: z.string().min(32), }); const env = envSchema.parse(process.env); // Throws at startup if required vars are missing ✅
+const { z } = require('zod'); const envSchema = z.object({ NODE_ENV: z.enum(['development', 'production', 'test']), PORT: z.string().transform(Number).default('3000'), DATABASE_URL: z.string().url(), JWT_SECRET: z.string().min(32), }); const env = envSchema.parse(process.env); // Throws at startup if DATABASE_URL is missing // Not 3 hours into a production deploy

 bash